Nimatron: Development

-The 1939 New York World's Fair was held in April—October 1939 and April—October of 1940, featuring exhibits from countries and companies worldwide.
+The 1939 New York World's Fair was held in April—October 1939 and April—October 1940, featuring exhibits from countries and companies worldwide.
 A major exhibitor was the Westinghouse Electric Corporation, and during the break in the fair it was looking for new exhibits to add for the second season.
-Edward Condon, a nuclear physicist and pioneer of quantum mechanics and an Associate Director of Research at the company, proposed making a machine that could play Nim.
+Edward Condon, a nuclear physicist and pioneer of quantum mechanics and an associate director of research at the company, proposed making a machine that could play Nim.
 In Nim, players take turns removing at least one object from a set of objects, with the goal of being the player who removes the last object; gameplay options can be modeled mathematically.
 In the version of the game Condon proposed using, there are multiple sets of objects, and on each turn the player can only remove objects from a single set.
 Condon, who claims to have come up with the idea while talking to another employee on his lunch break, knew that mathematically the model could be expressed with the same binary notation that was used in the circuits for Geiger counters.
 The proposal was not intended to showcase any particular technology, but only to serve as entertainment for the fair-goers.
-The result, named Nimatron, was an early non-programmable digital computer, as it could retain the state of the game in binary and respond according to which mechanical switches were flipped, though no changes could be made without physically modifying the machine.
+The result, named Nimatron, was an electro-mechanical machine with elements of early non-programmable digital computers, as it could retain the state of the game in binary and respond according to which mechanical switches were flipped, though no changes could be made without physically modifying the machine.